How To Install WSL2 on Windows 10/11

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-This usually means PowerShell was not opened as Administrator.
+wsl –install hangs with no output: PowerShell was not opened as Administrator.
 Close it and reopen with right-click → Run as Administrator.

 Step 1 — Enable required Windows features